craftfast/craft/README.md

 ### 3. **Customize Your Workspace**

-Personalize craft.fast to match your coding style and preferences.
+Personalize Craft to match your coding style and preferences.

 ---